mvdoc/budapest-fmri-data/README.md

 }
 ```

 The presentation script used for the functional imaging runs is [`scripts/presentation/show_movie.py`](scripts/presentation/show_movie.py).
 Some (limited) config values can be defined in the config json file [`scripts/presentation/config.json`](scripts/presentation/config.json).
-Once the presentation script is run, it will show a dialog box to select the subject id and the run number.
-The volume will be automatically selected by loading the volume information stored in `subjectvolume.json`.
-Log files will be stored in a subdirectory named `res`.
-It is possible to stop the experiment at any point using `CTRL + q`.
-In that case, the logs will be flushed, saved, and moved to a file with suffix `__halted.txt`.
+Once the presentation script is loaded, it shows a dialog box to select the subject id and the run number.
+The volume is automatically selected by loading the volume information stored in `subjectvolume.json`.
+Log files are stored in a subdirectory named `res`.
+It's possible to stop the experiment at any point using `CTRL + q`.
+In that case, the logs are flushed, saved, and moved to a file with suffix `__halted.txt`.

 The logs save detailed timing information (perhaps eccessive) about each frame.
 By default, useful information for extracting event files is logged with a `BIDS` log level.
-Thus, one can easily generate a detailed events file by simply grepping `BIDS`.
+Thus, one can easily generate a detailed events file by grepping `BIDS`.
 For example

 ```bash
 $ grep BIDS sub-test_task-movie_run-1_20200916T114100.txt | awk '{for (i=3; i<NF; i++) printf $i"\t";print $NF}' | head -20